Paint, Patterns and Places: Ossip Klarwein & Alvin Mavignier

 Like approximately another 100 people, I wandered around through this vast space, which had been, only days prior to his death, his studio.
 Plastic cup in hand, filled with cheap red wine, exploring a maze of small administrative-looking side-rooms, watching sometimes only for a few minutes films Kelley had created.
 The main space, his studio, where more art installations were displayed and further screenings took place, reminded me of a large airplane hangar [see more pictures below].
 It was a solemn and strange event but I was glad to be able to participate in something…

-Ant-Man, Teddy, and Rabbit…
+Ant-Man, Teddy, Rabbit and – Mike Kelley…

-Two years after his death, in 2014, the largest ever retrospective of Kelley’s work was shown at LA’s Geffen Contemporary, part of the Museum of Contemporary Art (Moca).
+Two years after his death, in 2014, the largest ever retrospective of Kelley’s work was shown at L.A.’s Geffen Contemporary, part of the Museum of Contemporary Art (Moca).
 An extensive catalog on Kelley was also published by Prestel.
 I was able to take a closer look at much more of his impressive oeuvre, including the Ant-Man, Teddy, and Rabbit ensemble, which was also on display.

 What really struck me this time was the way they are sitting there: stiff and unhappy-looking, tatty creatures propped up to have their photograph taken.
 Their fur coat or croquet suit is dirty, worn, and faded, limbs are limp, and they sport a blank stare, exposed by the bright flash of a camera.
 They seem like visual proof, tokens of having been thrown, kicked, punched, spat, cried, and vomited upon – so ultimately the epitome of abuse and trauma.
 But were Ant-Man, Teddy and Rabbit really just physical witnesses to something horrible that was inflicted upon them?
 It is apparent that they are more there to tell a more complicated story.